jiarongp/BNN_CamModel/note/README.md

 - [ ] A thought on the application of uncertainty.
 Is it possible to incoporate uncertainty in to training?
 First train the model on BNN, and if in the training the model output high uncertainty during the validation, we can only focus on these examples and if the model has low uncertainty, we could reduce the samples of the corresponding class.
 It would reduce the amount of training samples that we need.
 Is it possible?
 (BNN version of active learning?)
   - the softmax uncertainty is already enough, right?

+The ROC curves looks convex, because the true positive has smaller value than the true negative, as the threshold goes up, the true poitive rate will first small, than goes up to 1.

 ## Note